-The Board Secretary prepares the meeting notice and agenda on behalf of the Board.
-The Board Secretary normally mails or delivers an agenda packet outlining the agenda and providing support information to each member at least forty-eight (48) hours before the time of the next regular meeting.
-The packet shall include the Minutes of the previous regular meeting.
+The board secretary prepares the meeting notice and agenda on behalf of the Board.
+The secretary normally mails or delivers an agenda packet which outlines the agenda and provides supporting documentation to each member at least forty-eight (48) hours prior to each meeting.
+The packet includes the minutes of the previous regular meeting.

-The first order of business at a meeting is approval of the agenda.
-The second order is the approval of the minutes of the preceding meeting.
-The secretary signs the minutes when approved.
-The secretary keeps the official minutes of the Board on behalf of the Board.
+The first order of business at a meeting is the approval of the agenda.
+The second is the approval of the minutes of the preceding meeting.
+The secretary signs the minutes when approved and keeps the official minutes of Board meetings.